 General Public Ownership

 It's always worth thinking about the different groups who own shares in a company.
 But to understand Avantor better, we need to consider many other factors.
+For instance, we've identified 3 warning signs for Avantor (1 can't be ignored) that you should be aware of.

 But ultimately it is the future, not the past, that will determine how well the owners of this business will do.
 Therefore we think it advisable to take a look at this free report showing whether analysts are predicting a brighter future.